agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 2) clean_errors_df: pandas dataframe containing errors and associated URLs produced while executing the clean() method
 3) unshorten_errors_df: pandas dataframe containing errors and associated URLs produced while executing the unshorten() method
 4) joined_errors_df: pandas dataframe combining clean_errors_df and unshorten_urls_df
 5) garbage_df: pandas dataframe containing counts for the number of lines that were discarded owing to an error, a failure of the program to extract target information from source code, or to their not being URLs.
-These are broken down by platform.
+This data frame aggregates the garbage bins listed below.

 The platform-specific garbage bins are as follows: